 Merissa Douglas is an Occupancy and Compliance Specialist with over thirteen years of compliance experience while working in the tax and finance arena.
 She received her Bachelor of Science in Accounting in 2009.
 Merissa specializes in affordable housing and housing management with an emphasis in economic and community development and is working on her certifications in Rental Housing Development Finance and Housing Development Finance.
 Though born in Virginia, she considers herself an Idaho native as most of her childhood and adulthood has been spent in Idaho, particularly the Treasure Valley.

-Merissa has been married for over 17 years and has two children.
+Merissa has been married to the love of her life for over 18 years and has been blessed with two children (George-13 & Crystal-9).
 She lives in rural Idaho where she raises chickens and rabbits.
 She also loves graphic and website design and giving back to her community.
 She’s always ready for a fundraiser.